 You can practice your English with the official video on Lyrics Training.
 Click here.

-The movie is set to be released June of 2014.
+The movie was released June of 2014.
 Here is the official trailer that may inspire you to read the book.
 More information about the film.

 Free bookmarks for your "Fault in Our Stars" book.
 Download the PDF, print double-sided with a color printer on thick card-stock or photo paper.
 Then just cut them out and put them in your book!